aws-amplify/docs/docs/lib/storage/fragments/native_common/configureaccess/common.md

  When adding the Storage category, you configure the level of access authenticated and guest users have to your S3 bucket.
-Additionally, when uploading files using the Storage category, you can specify the access level for that file to be either guest(public), protected, or private.
+Additionally, when uploading files using the Storage category, you can specify the access level for that file to be either guest, protected, or private.

 - **Guest** Accessible by all users of your application
 - **Protected** Readable by all users, but only writable by the creating user